kartikj360/pi-PrimeNovo/README.md

 python -m PrimeNovo.PrimeNovo --mode=eval --peak_path=./bacillus.10k.mgf --model=./model_massive.ckpt
 ```

-This automatically uses all GPUs available in current machine.
+This automatically uses all GPUs available in the current machine.

 ### Step 4: analyze the output

 We include a sample running output ```./output.txt```.
-The performance for evaluation will be reported at the end of output file.
+The performance for evaluation will be reported at the end of the output file.

-If you are using ```denovo``` mode, you will be getting a ```denovo.tsv``` file under the current directory.
+If you are using ```denovo``` mode, you will get a ```denovo.tsv``` file under the current directory.
 The file has the following structure:

 | label | prediction | charge | score |
 | --- | --- | --- | --- |